Pittsburgh, Cincinnati, Chicago and St. Louis Railroad: Current use

 Sections of the route have been adapted for other uses.
 The easternmost section, from the Pittsburgh Union Station through the Panhandle Tunnel and over the Panhandle Bridge to Station Square in Pittsburgh, is part of the Pittsburgh Light Rail system.
 From there to the Sheraden neighborhood of Pittsburgh, the railway forms part of Norfolk Southern's Mon Line.
-The portion from Sheraden to Carnegie, Pennsylvania has been converted into the West Busway, a bus-only roadway.
-The section from Carnegie to Walkers Mill, Pennsylvania, retains its rails and is owned by the Pittsburgh and Ohio Central Railroad, however, it has not seen a train since early 2014, and it will likely be removed to become part of the Panhandle Trail.
-The section from Walkers Mill to Weirton, West Virginia, has been made into the Panhandle Trail, a bicycling/walking trail.
+The portion from Sheraden to Carnegie, Pennsylvania, has been converted into the West Busway, a bus-only roadway.
+The section from Carnegie to Walkers Mill, Pennsylvania, retains its rails and is owned by the Pittsburgh and Ohio Central Railroad, however, it has not seen a train since mid 2015, and it will likely be removed to become part of the Panhandle Trail.
+The section from Walkers Mill to Weirton, West Virginia, was shut down and removed by Conrail in 1996, and has been made into the Panhandle Trail, a bicycling/walking trail.
 From the trail's end in Weirton to Columbus, the rails are still in place: from Weirton to Mingo Junction, the route is part of various rail lines and spurs, and from Mingo Junction to Columbus, the line forms part of the Columbus and Ohio River Railroad.
-The line between Logansport and Chicago has been abandoned, with a portion of the right of way on the South Side of Chicago developed as the Major Taylor Trail, and a portion between Lansing, Illinois and Schererville, Indiana as the Pennsy Greenway.
+Part of the line in Piqua, Ohio has been converted to a linear park.
+The line between Logansport and Chicago has been abandoned, with a portion of the right of way on the South Side of Chicago developed as the Major Taylor Trail, and a portion between Lansing, Illinois, and Schererville, Indiana, as the Pennsy Greenway.